Helmholtz-HiRSE/helmholtz-hirse.github.io/promo.md

 international teams, as long as there is a substantial contribution coming from Germany.

+Provide us with the details of your software using our <a href="https://go.fzj.de/research_software_promotion">form</a> and we will create your promo slide that will be shown ahead of a HiRSE Seminar and during HiRSE event breaks.

 ## Quick overview

 Following the start of this HiRSE initiative right at the beginning of summer